vsudbrack/vsudbrack.github.io/about.md

 #### About this homepage

 This is a personal portfolio theme built created with Jekyll by [LeNPaul](https://github.com/LeNPaul).
 You can [check out the demo](lenpaul.github.io/portfolio-jekyll-theme/) to see his work.
 Additional images in this website are all marked with "reuse for non-commercial purposes" CC-licenses.
+Additional codings are my own (I really have fun doing these things...).